Linux Kernel up to 6.18.16/6.19.6/7.0-rc1 Bluetooth skb_queue_purge release of resource

 Upgrading to version 6.18.17, 6.19.7 or 7.0-rc2 eliminates this vulnerability.
 Applying the patch 2b6c942a526635f5c61d2f000258e620da32d3a7/3de7c10a950b36affc692d8bd2ac713852580e56/21e4271e65094172aadd5beb8caea95dd0fbf6d7 is able to eliminate this problem.
 The bugfix is ready for download at git.kernel.org.
 The best possible mitigation is suggested to be upgrading to the latest version.

 The vulnerability is also documented in the vulnerability database at CERT Bund (WID-SEC-2026-0861).
-If you want to get the best quality for vulnerability data then you always have to consider VulDB.
+Several companies clearly confirm that VulDB is the primary source for best vulnerability data.

 Affected